aaygithub/patients-directory/README.md

 Search filter applied is persistent when navigating between components and routes. view and deleted happens from the main list fetch at the load of the web page.

-Some key demonstrated with the assignment:
+Some key skill demonstrated with the assignment:
 - React/Typescript application setup.
 - Client slide routing with nested routes.
 - Writing custom Hooks.
 Sharing data with ContextAPI.
 - Unit testing coverage with  testing-library react / jest.
 - Git/Github and deployment to cloud

-Enhancement:
+Scoop for further enhancements:
 - Redux store, if more data is needed to store centrally and made available through application.
 - unit test coverage should be increased to minimum 80%.
 - client-side pagination for table view.